thenoblet/qts3-wmb-test/outreachy/qts-index.md

 Whether you are starting a new batch or reviewing your latest edits, QuickStatements 3.0 offers the tools to make your editing process simpler and efficiennt, contributing to Wikidata’s vast pool of knowledge with ease.

 For a more comprehensive overview of usage, features, and community support for QuickStatements, **[READ MORE here](https://meta.wikimedia.org/wiki/QuickStatements)**.
-You can also refer to the **[Wikidata Help page on QuickStatements](https://www.wikidata.org/wiki/Help:QuickStatements)** for additional guidance and support.
+You can also refer to the **[Wikidata Help page on QuickStatements](https://www.wikidata.org/wiki/Help:QuickStatements)** for the QuickStatements manual, additional guidance and support.

 ---